CyberGen49/express-file-index/README.md

 - `osPlatform`: The operating system platform.
 - `osArch`: The operating system architecture.
 - `processTimeMs`: The number of milliseconds it took to process the request.

+This same data object is available by request with the `format=json` query parameter, if `allowJsonRequests` is `true`.